dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 but does not define an interchange format for Dylan libraries.
-Without such an agreed format, different Dylan development environments would find it difficult to import and build libraries developed using another Dylan vendor’s environment.
+Without such an agreed format, different Dylan development environments would find it difficult to import and build libraries developed using another Dylan vendor's environment.
 It would also be impossible to automate the process of importing a library into another environment.

 LID solves this problem.
 It allows you to describe Dylan library sources